Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

     ![Maximum total workers](../../Assets/Screenshots/ActindoWorkFlow/QueueTypes/MaximumTotalWorkers.png "[Maximum total workers]")

-5. Unfold the engine room panel, disable the *Disable workflow* toggle in the *Actindo Work Flow Engine* box and fold the engine room panel again.
+5. To restart the workers again, unfold the engine room panel, disable the *Disable workflow* toggle in the *Actindo Work Flow Engine* section and fold the engine room panel again.
     The workflow processes will start automatically after one minute.
 If you do not want to wait this time, see [Start workers](#start-workers).

     ![Enable workflow](../../Assets/Screenshots/ActindoWorkFlow/QueueTypes/EnableWorkflow.png "[Enable workflow]")